DavidUlloa6310/DavidUlloa6310/README.md

 ## About Me

 Hello!
-I'm David, a passionate programmer and full-stack web developer with leadership and research skills.
+I'm David, a passionate programmer and full-stack engineer with leadership and research skills.
 I'm on a mission to make a significant impact in my community and beyond.
-I'm a former Microsoft Intern at the Bing team and deeply involved in various tech initiatives at Florida International University.
+I'm a former Google Software Engineering Intern where I worked on parsing code repositories for LLM context.
+Currently working on applying my skills in deep learning through research.

 - **INIT FIU - President** - Miami, Florida (Jan 2024 - December 2024)
   - Former Director of Technology (Jan 2023 - December 2023)